You might feel fine. You might look fine. But inside, your liver could be fighting a silent battle that, if left unchecked, changes your life forever.

 This is what it’s normally called “fatty liver disease” and it’s divided into three stages.
 I wrote more in-depth on this matter here.

-A subset of MASLD patients progresses to NASH, where liver fat accumulation is accompanied by inflammation and liver cell damage.
+Formerly known as NASH, this is where the situation gets serious and sees a subset of MASLD patients progressing to it.
+This is where liver fat accumulation is accompanied by inflammation and liver cell damage.

 Symptoms may still be minimal or non-existent, but the risk of progressing to more severe liver damage is increased.